 The dualization problem solved by Sweedler's duals has striking relations with language theory (for this last point, see [2]).
-A true "engineer-like calculus" was developped to handle the rational closure mentionned above.
+A true "engineer-like calculus" was developed to handle the rational closure mentionned above.
 This set of formulas is mainly based on a recursion to compute the "star of a matrix" (the formulas and a complete discussion can be found in [12] and are reminiscent of general formulas giving the inverse of a matrix decomposed in blocks).
-This calculus is powerful enough to be the main ingredient in investigating rationality properties in various domains (see [9, 11] for noncommutative geometry and [2, 14] for automata theory).
+This calculus is powerful enough to be the main ingredient in investigating rationality properties in various domains (see [9, 11] for noncommutative geometry and [2, 14] for automata theory) and sufficiently expressive to give exact developments of some transfer coefficients in Combinatorial Physics [23].
+These rational expressions are generic in the sense that any Sweedler's dual can be described by them.
+In this way, like for Dirac's notation, we can hope to inherit the computational skill developed since 40 years of practice.